Peterchauu/Muxer-Music-Mixer/README.md

 - FastAPI (Python)
 - Demucs for stem separation
 - RubberBand for pitch-preserving time-stretching
+- Pydubs for overlaying the stems to create mix
 - Librosa for BPM detection

 ## Setup Instructions